Medi-Cal (California Medicaid) CalAIM’s Enhanced Care Management & Community Supports

 – Respite Services – to give primary caregivers a break from caregiving duties

 Other Options: Seniors who are enrolled in Medi-Cal’s Community-Based Adult Services Program (CBAS) or In-Home Supportive Services Program (IHSS) can simultaneously receive Enhanced Care Management and / or Community Supports.
 Persons enrolled in a Medicaid Waiver program, such as the Multipurpose Senior Services Program (MSSP), the Assisted Living Waiver (ALW), or the Home and Community Based Alternatives Waiver (HCBA Waiver), are not eligible for ECM.
+However, they can be eligible for CS, given duplicative services are not provided.

-Eligibility Requirements for Medi-Cal’s Enhanced Care Management
+Eligibility Requirements for Medi-Cal’s ECM & CS

-ECM is for California residents who are enrolled in a Medi-Cal Managed Care Health Plan and in a high-risk group.
-The focus here is 1) Adults (over 21 years old) at Risk of Institutionalization and Eligible for Long-Term Care Services and Supports and 2) Adults (over 21 years old) who are Nursing Home Residents and Wish to Transition Back Into the Community.
-General eligibility for ECM and CS for seniors and persons with disabilities follow.
-Additional requirements may need to be met for Community Supports and are benefit-specific.
-For instance, for nursing home transition to one’s home or assisted living, one must reside in a nursing home for more than 60 days.
-One does not necessarily have to be eligible for Enhanced Case Management to receive Community Supports and vice versa.
+General eligibility for Medi-Cal (and ECM) for seniors and persons with disabilities follow.
+For Community Supports, there are additional benefit-specific requirements.
+For instance, for nursing home transition to one’s home or assisted living, one must reside in a nursing home for 60+ days.
+Note: One does not necessarily have to be eligible for Enhanced Case Management to receive Community Supports and vice versa.

 Financial Criteria: Income, Assets & Home Ownership